Pauly-DData/Infra-Lens/README.md

 2. The workflow will automatically:
    - Run on pull requests
    - Generate CDK diffs
-   - Create AI summaries
+   - Create AI impact and changes summaries in the actions log
-   - Post results to the PR
+   - Also post results to the PR

 ## Requirements